kubernetes-sigs/kube-api-linter/docs/linters.md

 The `nomaps` linter checks the usage of map types.

 Maps are discouraged apart from `map[string]string` which is used for labels and annotations in Kubernetes APIs since it's hard to distinguish between structs and maps in spec.
 Instead of plain map, lists of named subobjects are preferred.

+## Notimestamp

+The `notimestamp` linter checks that the fields in the API types don't contain a 'Timestamp', or any field which contains 'Timestamp' as a substring, e.g CreateTimestamp.

 ### Configuration